ch9nuk9/wbfm/README.md

 1. Red channel (tracking) in a single bigtiff file
 2. Green channel (signal) in a single bigtiff file
-3. 2 conda environments (see main README for installation instructions)
+3. 2 conda environments (see above for installation instructions)

 ## Full workflow with commands and approximate times